julzil/endolas/README.md

 ## Installation

 1) Download the repository.
-2) Add the repository to the PYTHONPATH.
-3) Activate your desired python environment containing at least Python 3.7.
+2) Activate your desired python environment containing at least Python 3.7.
-4) Within the repository, run the setup.py with:
+3) Within the repository, run the setup.py with:

 ```
 pip install .
 ```

+The package 'endolas' will now be installed in your environment including resources and additionally required packages.

 ## Documentation